Blimp catches fire, crashes at US Open

 ERIN, WI (RNN) - A blimp went down above the U.S. Open golf tournament Thursday, with witnesses saying it may have caught fire before crashing.

 There's been no word on injuries.
-A person who posted video to Twitter says she saw people parachuting out.
+A person who posted video to Twitter says she saw someone parachuting out.
+The Milwaukee Journal Sentinel reported one person, presumably the pilot, had been airlifted from the scene to receive medical treatment.

+A sales manager for AirSign, the company that operates the blimp, told the Associated Press that only the pilot was on board the craft.
+Justin Maynard said he believes the pilot is alive but was not sure of his condition.

 The company that owns the blimp is AirSign.
 They posted a picture of the PenFed Credit Union model that was flying over the course on Twitter, along with a request for people to post and share their "blimp sighting pics."